fomightez/bendit-binder/README.md

 ***Clarifying Software Attribution: I, Wayne, am not involved in the bend.it software at all.
 Those listed above are the developers and distributors of bend.it.
 See their materials.
 I simply set up this repository to make the software useable on the command line reproducibly without installation headaches.***

+I, Wayne, did code a Python-based utility for use with the results from the standalone version of bendIT; it is available [here](https://github.com/fomightez/sequencework/tree/master/bendit_standalone-utilities/) and utilized in the notebooks in this repository to process the results and allow easily converting the results to other forms.

 Usage